liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What are the access modifiers in Java?
 Explain their visibility levels
 1. What is the difference between checked and unchecked exceptions in Java?
 1. Explain the concept of method overloading and method overriding
-1. What is the difference between an abstract class and an interface in Java?
 1. What are the main principles of object-oriented programming (OOP)?
 1. Explain the different types of memory in Java
 1. What are the differences between JDK, JRE, and JVM?